TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

 ::::::

-In the section {ref}`Sec:GeomLinTrans` you will learn how to build standard matrices for rotations, reflections and other geometrical mappings.
+In the Section {ref}`Sec:GeomLinTrans` you will learn how to build standard matrices for rotations, reflections and other geometrical mappings.
 For now let us look at a more "algebraic" example.

 ::::::{prf:example}